HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     - **Title**: This column shows the title of the item processed.
     - **Item type**: This column shows the type of item processed.
-    - **Update Status**: This column tells whether the item was successfully updated (denoted as "OK") or an error message if the item was not updated.
+    - **Update Status**: This column tells whether the item was successfully updated (shown as **OK**) or not (an error message is shown).
-    - **Created by**: This column shows the creator of this item.
+    - **Created by**: This column shows the creator of the item.

     ![](../../../../assets/HCL_Content_Reporting_Reports_Dialog.png)

-### Using the Updates Page
+### Using the Updates page

-1. We can access the **Updates** page through the button on the application header.
+1. You can access the **Updates** page through the button on the application header.
 Clicking the **Updates** button directs you to the **Updates** page.
 The **Updates** button also contains the total number of bulk update operations triggered.

     ![](../../../../assets/HCL_Content_Reporting_Updates_Button.png)

-2. On the Updates page, there is a table that contains the bulk updates that were triggered.
-This table has four columns, which are as follows:
+2. On the **Updates** page, there is a table showing the bulk updates that were triggered.
+This table has four columns:

-    - **Update**: This column tells whether the bulk update is ongoing or completed.
+    - **Update**: This column indicates whether the bulk update is ongoing or completed.
 Once complete, there is a summary of items that have been processed.
-This summary how many items were successfully updated and how many failed.
+This summary shows how many items were updated and how many failed.
 This column also contains a button to show the report dialog to check the details of each item that has been processed.
     - **Action**: This column shows actions that were taken on the bulk update.
     - **Requested by**: This column shows who triggered the bulk update process.
     - **Updated on**: This column shows when the bulk update was triggered.